Skip to main content

 Research synthesisModerate evidenceModerate effect3 studies · 3 beneficial · 0 neutral · 0 harmful

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Most studies were in clinical populations with underlying conditions (renal failure, critical illness) — generalizability to healthy individuals is uncertain.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
+All studies were conducted in specific clinical populations, so generalizability to healthy individuals is uncertain.
+Study durations varied widely (7 days to 1 year), and one study did not report the dose administered.

 Doses used in studies